Australia–New Zealand relations: History

 New Zealand participated as a member of the Federal Council of Australasia from 1885 and fully involved itself among the other self-governing colonies in the 1890 conference and 1891 Convention leading up to Federation of Australia.
 Ultimately it declined to accept the invitation to join the Commonwealth of Australia resultingly formed in 1901, remaining as a self-governing colony until becoming the Dominion of New Zealand in 1907 and with other territories later constituting the Realm of New Zealand effectively as an independent country of its own.
-In the 1908 Olympics, the 1911 Festival of Empire and the 1912 Olympics the two countries were represented at least in sporting competition as the unified entity "Australasia".
+In the 1908 Olympics, the 1911 Festival of Empire and the 1912 Olympics, the two countries were represented at least in sporting competition as the unified entity "Australasia".

 Both continued to co-operate politically in the 20th century as each sought closer relations with the United Kingdom, particularly in the area of trade.
 This was helped by the development of refrigerated shipping, which allowed New Zealand in particular to base its economy on the export of meat and dairy – both of which Australia had in abundance – to Britain.

-The two nations sealed the Canberra Pact in January 1944 for the purpose of successfully prosecuting war against the Axis powers in World War II and providing for the administration of an armistice and territorial trusteeship in its aftermath.
+The two nations sealed the Canberra Pact in January 1944 for successfully prosecuting the war against the Axis powers in World War II and providing for the administration of an armistice and territorial trusteeship in its aftermath.
 The Agreement foreshadowed the establishment of a permanent Australia–New Zealand Secretariat, it provided for consultation in matters of common interest, it provided for the maintenance of separate military commands and for "the maximum degree of unity in the presentation ... of the views of the two countries".

 The quantity of trans-Tasman trade increased by 9% per annum from the early 1980s through to the end of 2007, with the Closer Economic Relations free trade agreement of 1983 being a major turning point.
 This was partially a result of Britain joining the European Economic Community in the early 1970s, thus restricting the access of both countries to their biggest export market.

 Military

 In the Harriet Affair of 1834, a group of British soldiers of the 50th Regiment from Australia landed in Taranaki, New Zealand, to rescue Betty Guard, the wife of John (Jacky) Guard, and the Guards' two children, following their kidnapping by local Māori.
 This was the first clash between Māori and British troops.
-The expedition was sent by Governor Bourke from Sydney and was subsequently criticised by a British House of Commons report in 1835 for use of excessive force.
+The expedition was sent by Governor Bourke from Sydney and was subsequently criticised by a British House of Commons report in 1835 for the use of excessive force.